 So we often feel judged by their lack of understanding.
-But to be fair, toxic relationships are complex and how we manage them is foreign to someone who has never experienced abuse of any kind.
+But to be fair, abusive relationships are complex and how we manage them is foreign to someone who has never experienced abuse of any kind.

-You can rather let go of the past and all the regrets, forgive yourself and move forward stronger and wiser.
+You can rather let go of the past and all the regrets, forgive yourself, and move forward stronger and wiser.

 Maybe you’re the type of person who runs when things get tough.
 Maybe you’re the kind of person who sticks around to help when things get rough.
 Or maybe you’re somewhere in between.